 Provide re-entry programs, mentorship and training for women

-As life returns to normal, it’s likely companies will see more women applying for jobs, and some of these women may not have worked for many months due to childcare responsibilities or being laid off.
+You might have noticed this already, but as life returns more and more back to normal, it’s likely companies will see more women applying for jobs, and some of these women may not have worked for many months due to childcare responsibilities or being laid off.